By Andrea Douglas, nwaMotherlode Beauty Editor and Northwest Arkansas mama of 3

 Now is a perfect time to experiment with lighter formulas, like a tinted BB cream for the lower half of your face instead of heavy foundation, or a moisturizing chapstick or gloss instead of a heavier lipstick.
 Here are some other tips to try until we come out on the other side of the crazy.

 Wash your mask: Masks should be washed after every wear and, since I don’t own a laundry service, we have stocked up on both cute and functional masks.
-(Loving this “Dumpster Fire” mask shown here from Rock City Outfitters.)
-Pinterest will be bursting with mask repurposing tutorials come spring 2021 (I’m being optimistic, sue me).
-Because they are worn for such long hours and so close to your skin, make sure you are using detergent that is low or free of scents and chemicals.
+(You can also know get the more protective N95 and KN95 masks online.
+Just be sure to check to make sure they’re legit.)
+Because they are worn for such long hours and so close to your skin, you also need to make sure you are using detergent that is low or free of scents and chemicals for reusable masks.

 Unfortunately, the milder cleansers don’t always cut it when it comes to removing stubborn makeup or lipstick stains.
 Pre-treat your masks with your favorite foaming makeup remover, or you can use a grease cutting soap like Dawn to help break up the heavier oil based foundations.
 I use dawn for my makeup brushes with great results.
 Thankfully, any stubborn make-up stains will only be visible on the inside of your mask but you do want to make sure you aren’t accidentally building up acne-causing bacteria.